The basics of file systems

 Presently, the computer market offers a huge variety of opportunities for storing information in the digital form.
-Existing storage devices include internal and external hard drives, memory cards of photo/video cameras, USB flash drives, complex RAID systems along with others.
-Pieces of data are kept on them in the form of files, like documents, pictures, databases, email messages, etc. which have to be efficiently organized on the disk and easily retrieved when needed.
+Existing storage devices include internal and external hard drives, memory cards of photo/video cameras, USB flash drives, RAID sets along with other complex storages.
+Pieces of data are kept on them in the form of files, like documents, pictures, databases, email messages, etc. that have to be efficiently organized on the disk and easily retrieved when needed.

-The following article provides a general overview of the file system, the major means of data management on any storage, and describes the peculiarities different file system types.
+The following article provides a general overview of the file system, the major means of data management on any storage, and describes the peculiarities of its different types.

 What is a file system?

 Any computer file is stored on a storage medium with a given capacity.
 In actual fact, each storage is linear space for reading or both reading and writing digital information.
 Each byte of information on it has its offset from the storage start known as an address and is referenced by this address.
 A storage can be presented as a grid with a set of numbered cells (each cell is a single byte).
 Any item saved to the storage gets its own cells.